 Volunteering at University of Plymouth Students’ Union (UPSU) has always been a popular activity, with lots of opportunities from a wide variety of charity and community based organisations offering fantastic roles for students to learn new skills and discover their hidden talents.
 The first port of call for students interested in volunteering is the UPSU website and as, the pandemic took hold in 2020, the UPSU web team accelerated their roll out of a revamp to the volunteering area to create a new Volunteering & Recognition showcase.

-**JOIN THE LIVE WEB TOUR!** 11th August at 12.00 (BST) - join the discussion and see how you can encourage greater participation in extracurricular activities and boost employability.
+**WATCH THE LIVE WEB TOUR!** - see how you can encourage greater participation in extracurricular activities and boost employability.

 We set to work with the intention of updating the UX & UI, the branding with a focus on the logging hours area and the volunteer profile view – but by working with different teams in the SU, not just Volunteering, we identified some great new opportunities to engage with students even during the pandemic - Lewis Akeroyd, Web & Digital Developer at UPSU.

 The first job for the project team was to look at how volunteers engage with the Volunteering home page.

 With MSL’s Volunteering & Employability system supporting all the volunteer, provider and awards functionality the ability to display engagement stats which use real time data pulled in via an API has proven to be a real draw for new volunteers.

 The home page is clean, striking and constantly updating with total hours logged, volunteer numbers, hours logged by society and sports members, student reps, SU voluntary roles and charity and community fundraisers.